muc111/OTRv4Plus/SPEC.md

 8. Enforce the fragment reassembly limits in §7.1.

+9. Encrypt each data message under its single-use message key with AES-256-GCM, bind the 64-byte ratchet header as associated data, transmit the fresh per-message nonce, and return a single generic error on any decryption failure (§5.4).

+10. Enforce the skipped-key bounds (`MAX_SKIP`, `MAX_MESSAGE_KEYS`) and reject
+    replayed `(dh_pub, msg_num)` pairs (§5.5).

 ### 9.1 Known Limitations (Non-Normative)

 - The SMP Schnorr ZKP scalar arithmetic (the `d = r - c*x` computation) uses